yuanxizhang/travel_plans_frontend/README.md

 #### Get Offers and Travelers

 When a user loads the page, the app will make a 'GET' request to fetch all the offer data.
 With the response data, the app makes a list item for each offer and adds it to the offers list.
-Then it makes the second 'GET' request to fetch all the traveler data, make a <div class="card"> for each traveler and add it to <main> section.
+Then it makes the second 'GET' request to fetch all the traveler data, make a div element for each traveler and add it to the main section of the page.

 #### Add a New Traveler